MIRAGE: Runtime Scheduling for Multi-Vector Image Retrieval with Hierarchical Decomposition: Hierarchical Decomposition

 \subsection{\textbf{Hierarchical Aggregation}}

-Inspired by the analysis above, we want to align each required object with its best-match granularity for accuracy improvement.
-Thus, we extend the ``\textit{1+N Mode}'' MVR algorithm by building the hierarchy of granularities, and searching along it for the most suitable granualrity of each sub-query (corresponding to an image object).
-The proposed algorithm can be denoted ``\textit{1+\underline{M}+N Mode}'' as illustrated in Fig.~\ref{fig:fig1}.
-Specifically, the images are segmented hierarchically into multiple granularities, each denoting a different patch size.
-The similarity score between each sub-query and image segments at a specific granularity is computed in the same way as Eq.~\ref{equ:MVR_N}.
-The final score for each sub-query is aggregated by selecting the maximum similarity score among all granularities, which represents the best alignment.
-With granularity denoted $g$, segment count in granularity $g$ denoted $N_g$, and the total number of granularities denoted $N_G$, we can extend Eq.~\ref{equ:MVR_N} into Eq.~\ref{equ:MVR_1MN}:
+Inspired by the analysis above, we want to align each object with its best-matching granularity to improve retrieval accuracy.
+Thus, we extend the ``\textit{1+N Mode}'' by constructing the hierarchy of granularities and searching along it for the most suitable granularity of each sub-query.
+The proposed algorithm can be denoted as ``\textit{1+\underline{M}+N Mode}'' as illustrated in Fig.~\ref{fig:fig2}.
+Specifically, each image is hierarchically segmented into multiple granularities, each corresponding to a different patch size.
+We then iterate from coarse to fine granularities, computing the similarity score between each sub-query and image segments at every granularity as in Eq.~\ref{equ:MVR_N}.
+After each iteration, the score of each sub-query is updated by selecting the maximum similarity score among all examined granularities, representing its best alignment.
+With granularity denoted $g$, segment count in granularity $g$ denoted $N_g$, and the total number of granularity hierarchies denoted $N_G$, we can extend Eq.~\ref{equ:MVR_N} into Eq.~\ref{equ:MVR_1MN}:

 Our ``\textit{1+\underline{M}+N} Mode'' is superior to the prevalent ``\textit{1+N Mode}'' in two aspects.
 First, by considering all possible granularities, it adaptively leverages the most suitable segment size for each sub-query.
-As shown in Fig.~\ref{fig:fig-overview}, the sub-query ``toy'' matches the granularity of 9 while the other two objects match the granularity of 16.
-As shown in Fig.~\ref{fig:fig-motivate-alg}, the accuracy of our``\textit{1+\underline{M}+N} Mode'' is always higher than ``\textit{1+N} Mode'' and grows monotonically as the granularity becomes finer.
+As shown in Fig.~\ref{fig:fig2}, the sub-query ``chairs'' matches the granularity of 4 while the sub-queries ``computer'' and ``keyboard'' match the granularity of 16.
+As shown in Fig.~\ref{fig:fig-motivate-alg}, the accuracy of our``\textit{1+\underline{M}+N} Mode''—which aggregates the scores of each sub-query across all prefix granularities—is always higher than ``\textit{1+N} Mode'' and grows monotonically as the granularity becomes finer.
 Furthermore, our approach provides flexibility for an accuracy-performance trade-off by allowing for computing the relevance score on a selected subset of the hierarchy, which will be elaborated in the next section.